ZhiqiLi-CG/Research-G/README.md

 # Research-G

-Research-G is a library used for **researches**(which means that I do not focus too much on performance and easy-to-use and easy-to-improve are the two points I care most) on computer graphics and it can be used to make demos for computer graphics easily.
+Research-G is a library used for **researches**(easy-to-use and easy-to-improve are the two points I care most) on computer graphics and it can be used to make demos for computer graphics easily.
 Research-G comprises **three parts, Research-M, Research-P and Research-V** which are used for mathematical computation, physical simulation and visualization respectively.
 The dependencies between the three parts are research-M -> research-P, research-M -> research-V.

 This repository is a complete library of research-G and you can also used three parts respectively.
 Here are the link of the three repositories.
 -	research-M:  https://github.com/ZhiqiLi-CG/Research-M.git
 -	research-P: https://github.com/ZhiqiLi-CG/Research-P.git
 -	research-V: https://github.com/ZhiqiLi-CG/Research-V.git

+Research-G is established on a unified design, where functions can be switched to execute on GPU or CPU easily by changing the template argument, for example, ``MLS_Fitting<DEVICE>(...)`` is executed on GPU and ``MLS_Fitting<HOST>(...)`` is executed on CPU and switched to execute for different dimensional simulation easily.
+The construction of Research-G is from the basis of the calculation, calculation of vector and matric, to complex physical simulation.
+This library can ensure a unified achetecture for all calculations and simple visualization required for research in computer graphics.

+Here are some demo of Research-G:

 ## 1. Research-M